sxjack/unix_rid_capture/README.md

 Run rid_capture.
 If it suggests that you use the -x option do so.
 You can override the device name on the command line.
 The first line that it outputs will show you what device it is using.
 Control C stops the program.

 rid_capture defaults to writing json to stdout.
-Capture this json to a file, e.g. `rid_capture -x > rid_capture.txt` and then feed the json to the rid2gpx.pl script (`rid2gpx.pl < rid_capture.txt`).
+Capture this json to a file, e.g. `./rid_capture -x > rid_capture.txt` and then feed the json to the rid2gpx.pl script (`./scripts/rid2gpx.pl < rid_capture.txt`).
 If this works you will end up with a gpx file that Google Earth will display.

 If nothing is transmitting WiFi RID, rid_capture will peridically put out debug reports saying how may WiFi packets it has seen.
 If the program is seeing WiFi RID, the output will look like -
 ```